 It was not very long before the doctors manning the Clinic brought to light the severe condition of a number of patients who could not be helped because of the severe condition of their gums and teeth.
 As a result of this dilemma, the Michigan Area of the Order decided to establish a free Dental Clinic, with Bishop Gumbleton’s agreement and blessing, in St. Leo’s Church basement.
 We soon found out that this would be an expensive venture.
 Dental chairs, X-ray machines and developers, air compressor, sputum receptacles, dental tools and drills, plumbing and electrical materials and fixtures, new rooms, storage area, cabinetry, etc. had to be obtained and installed before we could treat one dental patient.
 Fortunately, through God’s Grace, we obtained these requirements through donations of used equipment and cash contributions.

 In 2007, after we started to see dental patients, we realized that free dentures and partials, oral surgeries, and dental supplies were very expensive.
 We then knew that it would be necessary to seek funding from sources additional to the Michigan Area members of the Order and the American Association.
-We then sought and received monies from local businesses and foundations in the form of donations and grants.
-Because our entire staff is made up of volunteers, we are able to convert 100% of all we receive into the service of the sick and the poor.
+We then sought and received monies from local businesses and foundations (Blue Cross Blue Shield Safety Net Grant, State of Michigan Grant) in the form of donations and grants.

 In 1048 A.D., a group of hospitaller monks of the Order of St.John were asked to manage and staff a hospital in Jerusalem, caring for pilgrims and travelers of various faith and race.
 That group of monks acted accordingly, and thereby founded the organization presently known as the Order of Malta, a lay order of the Catholic Church which ministers to the sick and the poor of many nations.